vlstill/presentations/pds_s2018a/pres.md

 - one known missing corner case
   - in sequence of stores to unrelated addresses
-  - solution will probably increase lazyness and therefore performance
+  - solution will probably increase laziness and therefore performance

 - probably some space for speed improvement